 There are several steps that the principal should take to identify students with type 1 diabetes in the school environment and implement the diabetes management plan, including:

-- ensuring that inquiries are made to obtain the student’s diabetes management plan, which will be completed by the student’s treating diabetes team.
-This should be requested from the student’s parents or carers, who should be made aware that the school is not able to adequately support the student without the diabetes management plan and any updates to that plan;
+- ensuring that inquiries are made to obtain the student’s diabetes management plan, which will be completed by the student’s clinical treating team.
+This should be requested from the student’s parents or carers who should be made aware that the school is not able to adequately support the student without the diabetes management plan and any updates to that plan

 Ensure that consent is documented in the management plan

-- documenting the consent from the student’s legal parents or carers in the diabetes management plan and retaining a copy for the school’s records;
+- documenting the consent from the student’s parents or carers in the diabetes management plan and retaining a copy for the school’s records

-- ensuring that the consent of the parents or carers authorises disclosure of private and confidential information concerning the student’s type 1 diabetes and health needs, to other parties, including school staff, external agencies (such as the education department or the child’s diabetes treating team), and other relevant third parties (such as those providing type 1 diabetes education and training to school staff), so far as is reasonable and required for the effective implementation of the diabetes management plan in the school setting.
+- ensuring that the consent of the parents or carers authorises disclosure of private and confidential information concerning the student’s type 1 diabetes and health needs to other parties including school staff, external agencies (such as the education department or the child’s clinical treating team) and other relevant third parties (such as those providing type 1 diabetes education and training to school staff) so far as is reasonable and required for the effective implementation of the diabetes management plan in the school setting.

 The training of school staff for the provision of a safe and supportive environment